 Difference in Terms of Manufacturer

-Surprisingly, material jetting is commonly the in-house choice for larger companies that have sufficient demand to justify the investment and operational costs.
+Surprisingly, material jetting is commonly the in-house choice for larger companies with sufficient demand to justify the investment and operational costs.
 However, few companies can show ROI on this cost, so there is the same tendency towards centralized service providers who can support a wide range of capabilities and attract enough demand to justify ongoing investment.

 Is a Material Jetting 3D Printer Fast?